Spirit of Rejection and How to Uproot It

 Satan loves the spirit of rejection because it can cause feelings of oppression, fear, doubt, and torment.
 His goal is to separate you from God and stop spiritual growth.
 He cleverly sets up Christians to fail unless they walk close to God EVERY DAY.

 I don’t minimize the heartache of rejection or recommend a one-time, 10-step plan for how Christians deal with the spirit of rejection.
 I do believe you can learn how to deal differently with negative responses so you don’t feel bushwhacked.
-There are all levels of rejection, some of which may require professional, Christian counseling.
+With all levels of rejection, some may require professional, Christian counseling.